-Canon 1D versus Pentax K-3 II
+Canon 1D vs Pentax K-3 II

 The Canon EOS-1D and the Pentax K-3 II are two digital cameras that were announced, respectively, in September 2001 and April 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (K-3 II) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Pentax provides 24.1 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Pentax provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is considerably smaller (47 percent) than the Canon 1D.
 Moreover, the K-3 II is substantially lighter (50 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.